 - Look at the Big Picture - The best ISP is the one you're going to be happy with over the long term.
 As you're perusing the available internet plans and prices, remember that the discounted rate you see on the website is often just a temporary offer.
 Make sure you're happy with the overall rate structure and what you're getting for the money before committing to anything.

 - The Devil Is in the Details - Take the time to read the information in the "learn more" or "show offer details" section of the provider website.
 This little area is a treasure trove of useful details about the plan.
 For example, if you've got a lot of streaming going on in your household, over multiple devices, you'll want to check out the data allowance.
 Unlimited internet plans are scarce these days, however, you can at least make sure you're getting enough data to accommodate your family's typical online activities.

 - Budget-Friendly Options - Even though the most prominently marketed packages are those with blazing fast speeds and all kinds of bells and whistles, cheap internet providers are still out there ready to serve the budget-minded consumer.
 These will generally be dial-up and lower-tier DSL service or cable plans.
 If you're a minimalist looking to limit your online experience to only the necessary tasks, one of the more barebones options may be the best high-speed internet service for you.

 Who Has the Best Internet Service?

 Again, the answer to this question is going to depend on what you're looking for.
-As you compare internet providers you should read online reviews of your top choices to see what others have to say about them.
+As you spend time comparing internet providers, you should read online reviews of your top choices to see what others have to say about them.
 You might also want to investigate news stories about the company's plans for the future.
 The best internet providers typically provide at least some publicity regarding their next move, particularly when it comes to deploying new technologies like fiber and gigabit-speed DOCSIS.